bediger4000/network-worm-simulator/README.md

 # Discrete time step simulation of network worms and fully-connected networks.

-From September, 2003
+### From September, 2003

 The project is supposed to constitute an easy-to-use way to check all the assertions the experts made about worms.
-If you'll recall, 2003 was about the peak worm year, with "Slammer" in January, XXX, YYY and ZZZ throughout the year.
+If you'll recall, 2003 was about the peak worm year, with "Slammer" in January, Blaster, Welchia and Sobig in August, and many minor worms throughout.

-Experts crawled out of the woodwork to explain
+Experts crawled out of the woodwork to explain what was happening and why.
+I felt like the experts were speaking through their hats, with only partial examples and handwaving.
+They had no theory or models to inform or back up their assetions.

+## Motivation

+I've wanted to make a standalone project since the mid 80s.
+By "standalone", I mean an integration of code, documentation and supporting programs.
+Such a project should allow the curious to understand the project, rebuild it, and explore the subject of the project.
+NWS has an XHTML file `index.html`, which describes a system for modeling the spread of network worms.
+That same system is used to create the referenced in the XHTML file.
+The XHTML file explains the example code, and suggests further experiments.

 ## Installation

-INSTALLATION OF NWS

 NWS does not install the traditional Perl way
 (perl Makefile.PL; make; make test; make install).
 NWS doesn't constitute